-- Donna, at This Year’s Dozen, suggests using binder clips to hold coiled fabric in place around the rope, shares frugal alternatives to clothesline and ideas for hiding the rope end, and shows off a beautiful finished basket with wooden handles.
+- Donna, at This Year’s Dozen, suggests using binder clips to hold the coiled fabric in place around the rope, shares frugal alternatives to clothesline and ideas for hiding the rope end, and shows off a beautifully finished basket with wooden handles.

 - This Craftsy member has some of the prettiest coiled fabric baskets I have seen.
 The color combinations and detail are fantastic!
 There is another tutorial linked in the comments that may include helpful information.